10 Best Things to Do in Byron Bay and Surrounds

 3. Walk to the Cape Byron Lighthouse

-Perhaps the most iconic landmark in the Byron Bay Shire is that pretty lighthouse, standing proud and tall on the tip of Cape Byron.
+Perhaps the most iconic landmark in the Byron Bay Shire is that pretty and unpretentious lighthouse, standing proud and tall on the tip of Cape Byron.

-Once you reach the lighthouse, you can have a peak inside and learn more about its history.
+Once you reach the lighthouse, you can take a peek inside and learn more about its history.
 The cafe next door serves great cakes and coffee.

-The return trip offers amazing views of Tallow Beach, before heading back into Byron Bay through the rainforest.
+The return trip offers fantastic views of Tallow Beach, before heading back into Byron Bay through a scenic rainforest environment.

 4. Visit the Local Shops and Markets

-It’s often said that the best way to get to know a local culture is by visiting markets.
+It’s often said that visiting markets is the best way to get to know a local culture.
 Luckily, the Byron Shire has lots of produce and craft markets on almost every day.
+This allows visitors to experience the colourful and unique culture and atmosphere of the Byron Bay area.

 The Byron Bay Community Markets are held each Sunday at the Butler Street Reserve, offering a great variety of handcrafted wares, locally-grown produce and different types of artworks.